-Approaches toOrganisation andManagement: theory of Management, Developments in management and organizational behavior, the classical approach, scientific management, relevance of scientific management, bureaucracy - main characteristics, Criticisms, Evaluation, human relations - approach, evaluation, Neo-human relations.
+Approaches To Organisation and Management: theory of Management, Developments in management and organizational behavior, the classical approach, scientific management, relevance of scientific management, bureaucracy - main characteristics, Criticisms, Evaluation, , human relations - approach, evaluation, Neo-human relations.
 The systems approach, decision making approach, social action, relevance to management and organizational behavior.

-The Nature and Context of Organizations; Perspectives of the organization, formal organsation, basic components of an organization, private and public sector organisations, social enterprise organization, production and service organisations, types of authority and organisations, classification of organisations, comparative study of organisations, organizational conflict contrasting views of conflict, positive and negative outcomes of conflict, sources of conflict.
+The Nature and Context of Organisations; Perspectives of the organisation, formal organisation, basic components of an organization, private and public sector organisations, social enterprise organization, production and service organisations, types of authority and organisations, classification of organisations, comparative study of organisations, organizational conflict contrasting views of conflict, positive and negative outcomes of conflict, sources of conflict.
 Strategies for managing conflict, organizational stress, causes of stress, coping with stress, the work /life balance, the organization of the future.